University of Florida Homepage

 IN 1988

 Willard W. Harrison was hired as dean of the College of Liberal Arts and Sciences.
-He came to UF from the University of Virginia, where he served as chair of […]
+He came to UF from the University of Virginia, where he served as chair of the chemistry department and associate provost.
+Harrison earned a BA in 1958 and MA in 1960, both in chemistry, from Southern Illinois University.
+In 1964, […]

 IN 1983